Father Gabriel’s Prayer

 Published: August 4, 2016

+I hope you enjoyed the second episode of my Father Gabriel Orthodox Christian cartoon.
 For each scene of this episode, I wanted specific quotes from the Holy Fathers of the Orthodox Church regarding prayer, and I wanted each quote to match my scenes.
 Or rather, I wanted each of my scenes to match the quote.
 After doing searches both online and in various prayer books, I found the perfect quotes that I wanted to use:

 Prayer for others, said gently and with deep love, is unselfish and of great spiritual benefit.
 It brings Grace to the person praying, but also benefits those being prayed for, since it brings them the Grace of God.